mongodb/specifications/source/change-streams/change-streams.rst

 Resumable Error
 ^^^^^^^^^^^^^^^

-An error is considered resumable if it meets any of the following criteria:
+An error is considered resumable if it meets any of the criteria listed below.
+For any criteria with wire version constraints, the driver MUST use the wire version of the connection used to do the initial ``aggregate`` or the ``getMore`` that resulted in the error.
+Drivers MUST NOT check the wire version of the server after the command has been executed when checking these constraints.

 - Any error encountered which is not a server error (e.g. a timeout error or network error)